As the situation with Coronavirus continues to develop, as individuals we are presented with the question of how to respond.

 Zinc can be highly effective in helping boost immunity.
 It can also help reduce the duration and severity of symptoms when taken within 20 hours of onset.

 Selenium is a key nutrient for immune function.
-It is also an antioxidant that helps to boost the body’s defences against bacteria and viruses.
+It is also an antioxidant that helps to boost/modulate the body’s defences against bacteria and viruses.
 Selenium can be easily obtained from foods, with the richest source being Brazil nuts.
 Simply eating 1 or 2 Brazil nuts daily can help!

 How Do Supplements Work?